pyinstaller/pyinstaller/doc/when-things-go-wrong.rst

 .. _DebugView: https://docs.microsoft.com/en-us/sysinternals/downloads/debugview

-For a :option:`--windowed` Mac OS app they are not displayed.
+For a :option:`--windowed` macOS app they are not displayed.

 Consider bundling without :option:`--debug` for your production version.
 Debugging messages require system calls and have an impact on performance.